 Madison in the Sixties –November, 1965

-Nobel Peace Prize laureate Dr. Martin Luther King Jr. returns to the Stock Pavilion on November 23, and gets a standing ovation from a near-capacity crowd of about twenty-six hundred for his talk entitled “the future of integration.”
-Although it’s the same title as his 1962 address it differs substantially in substance, featuring calls for a massive program of public works, expanded public education, an increase in minimum wage to $2 an hour, and the employment of blacks in Southern law enforcement.
+On the 23rd Nobel Peace Prize laureate Dr. Martin Luther King Jr. returns to the Stock Pavilion to speak on “the future of integration” – the same title as his address in 1962, but with a different text. the Baptist minister gets a standing ovation from a near-capacity crowd of about twenty-six hundred with his call for a massive program of public works, expanded public education, an increase in minimum wage to $2 an hour, and the employment of blacks in Southern law enforcement.

-November 23 is also campus election day, and UW students decisively tell the WSA Senate not to take stands on national or international issues that don’t “directly” affect UW students, voting 2–1 that campus government should limit itself to campus issues.[viii]
-Among those elected to the Student Senate is history graduate student Paul Soglin, who campaigned for “a radical approach to student government . . . one that challenges the decadent order” in which “the student joins with the administration in determining curriculum, tenure, and other major decisions.”[ix]
+November 23 is also campus election day, and among those elected to the WSA Student Senate is history graduate student Paul Soglin, The Illinois native campaigned for “a radical approach to student government . . . one that challenges the decadent order” in which “the student joins with the administration in determining curriculum, tenure, and other major decisions.”[ii]
 Soglin wins a narrow victory after one of his two opponents is disqualified for a false campaign poster.
+Students also approve by 2-1 a referendum directing the WSA to limit itself to campus issues and not take stands on national or international issues that don’t “directly” affect UW students.

-November 28—It’s a blustery twenty degrees on the Saturday after Thanksgiving when about a dozen protesters from a group called Viet Nam Dissenters, dressed in black with faces painted white, march from campus to the Capitol carrying a coffin made of paper and wood.
+In other protest news, six members of the Committee for Direct Action, arrested during their sit-in at the entrance to Truax Air Base last month are found guilty of loitering in a public street and fined $25.
+The activists, leaders of the Committee to End the War in Vietnam, were attempting a citizen’s arrest of the base commander.
+And it’s a blustery twenty degrees on the Saturday after Thanksgiving when about a dozen protesters from a group called Viet Nam Dissenters, dressed in black with faces painted white, march from campus to the Capitol carrying a coffin made of paper and wood.
 As they near the Capitol, about fifteen members of the Citizens in Support of the United States Soldiers in Viet Nam hurl raw eggs and smash the mock coffin.
-Police observe the assault without response.[x]
+Police observe the assault without response.[iv]

 And that’s this week’s Madison in the Sixties.
-For you award-winning, democracy-loving, mask-wearing, hand-washing socially distant WORT news team, I’m Stu Levitan
+For you award-winning, listener supported WORT news team, I’m Stu Levitan

 [i] Bednarek, “Rights Activists Explained: They’re Against All Violence,” WSJ, November 3, 1965; Fox, “John Lewis Condemns Government System,” DC, November 3, 1965.